bootdotdev/blog/content/backend/how-long-to-become-backend-dev.md

 ## What else impacts how long it will take me to learn back-end development?

-Apart from analyzing where you're starting from, there some other key factors that will heavily impact how long it will take you to get a backend job.
+Apart from analyzing where you're starting from, there are some other key factors that will heavily impact how long it will take you to get a backend job.

 * How many hours can you put into learning and building weekly?
 The numbers I'm working with assume about 20.
 * Are you a fast learner?
 The numbers I'm working with assume you're about average.